lishenyu1024/Pet-Tinder/README.md

 ## User Interface Design

-The user interface will be simple and engaging, focusing on ease of use.
-We will use Figma to design the interface, including:
+The user interface will be simple and engaging, focusing on ease of use, including:
 - Account Registration Page (You must register to access)
 ![image](https://raw.githubusercontent.com/lishenyu1024/pics/5a04bef10829b810bd99cf3ffcc51477cb3025e3/readme/register.png)